jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

 - OpenTofu and required terraform providers (hpcr/null) which can be obtained via the OSO release archive

 ### Functional OSO user
 A functional user specific for OSO should be created within the Harmonize UI.
 This user will be used to import/export operations from within Harmonize.
-Note, the OSO harmonize plugin does not support the Ed25519 elliptic curve algorithm for the user.

 1. Generate a private key used for the functional user
+    1. Key generation using secp256k1 eliptic curve

     `openssl ecparam -genkey -name secp256k1 -noout -out privateKey.pem`

+    2. Key generation using secp256r1 eliptic curve

+    `openssl ecparam -genkey -name secp256r1 -noout -out privateKey.pem`

+    3. Key generation using ED25519 eliptic curve

+    `openssl genpkey -algorithm Ed25519 -out privateKey.pem`

 1. Generate a public key from the previously generated private key

     `openssl ec -in privateKey.pem -pubout -outform DER | openssl base64 -A -out publicKey.pem`